 Can dogs regrow lost teeth?

-We should get this one out of the way quickly, as it is asked quite a bit.
+We should get this one out of the way quickly, as it is often asked.

 The answer is no; dogs cannot regrow a lost tooth.